 Manage Patients with Incidental Findings

-In other cases, artificial intelligence was being used to help patients.
-Another example is providing doctors with more information about their patients to help them treat more patients more effectively.
+In other cases, artificial intelligence can be used to help patients.
+Another example of this could be how pharma intelligence can help doctors identify untreated patients better and treat patients more effectively.

 In the past, doctors would often tell a patient they were fine and send them home.
 If that patient then returned to the hospital after suffering from a cold, doctors would recommend antibiotics, which often caused more problems than the original illness.